In-Person / Online Training

 Discover Interpersonal Psychotherapy (IPT)

-This interactive, online training introduces the theoretical foundations and clinical guidelines for helping patients with depression in the contexts of universal, commonly occurring relational life events that are often associated with the onset or worsening of symptoms.
-With an emphasis on case-based learning and formative feedback, learners will develop skills to confidently implement IPT in their own practices through 3 live webinars and self-directed e-modules.
+This combination of in-person and interactive, online training introduces the theoretical foundations and clinical guidelines for helping patients with depression in the contexts of universal, commonly occurring relational life events that are often associated with the onset or worsening of symptoms.
+With an emphasis on case-based learning and formative feedback, learners will develop skills to confidently implement IPT in their own practices through a live in person workshop and 2 live webinars and self-directed e-modules.

 Learning Objectives